NEWS FOR POLISH AMERICANS IN ENGLISH

 1942.
 Nazis began their transport of Jews from the Warsaw Ghetto to the German death camp at Treblinka.

 1982.
-Official end of martial law in Poland, which lasted for 586 days.
+Official end of martial law in Poland that lasted for 586 days.

 1515.
 Emperor Maximillian and Vladislav of Bohemia forged an alliance between the Habsburg [Austria] and Jagiello [Polish-Lithuanian] dynasties in Vienna.